jgwill/jgtml/MAGICAL_INDICATORS_GUIDE.md

 1. **🔍 Pattern Validation Ritual**: Before attempting to create any TTF (Time-Timeframe Features) patterns, it first checks which patterns are currently supported in your magical arsenal.

-2. **⚠️ Graceful Skipping Enchantment**: If a pattern like "zonesq" is requested but not yet implemented, instead of crashing your entire analysis (like in the old days), the Guardian gracefully skips it and continues with the patterns that are available.
+2. **⚠️ Graceful Skipping Enchantment**: If a pattern like "zonesq" (Zone Indicator + MFI Squat combination) is requested but not yet implemented, instead of crashing your entire analysis (like in the old days), the Guardian gracefully skips it and continues with the patterns that are available.

 3. **💡 Helpful Guidance Spell**: The Guardian provides clear, friendly messages telling you exactly which patterns are available and which ones were skipped, so you always know what's happening.